ddf-otsm/3d-ddf/README.md

 ### 2. MCP Server Configuration

 The MCP server is already configured in `.cursor/mcp.json` for this project.
+It runs the local blender-mcp from the submodule, so no PyPI installation is needed.

 ### 3. Start Using Blender with Cursor